 SUMMARY

 Liberia is one of the poorest countries in the world.
-In the most rural areas where few reach, we have: built 20+ school buildings, fixed water wells with pumps in 15+ locations, have electrified schools, sponsored night schools & scholarships and a lot more.
-All that at a total cost of 1M USD since 2012.
-100% of funds are going to the projects in Liberia as per our statues.
+Mostly in rural areas, where few reach, we have: built/renovated 31 school buildings, fixed water wells with pumps in 21 locations, have electrified schools, sponsored night schools & scholarships and a lot more.
+All that at a total cost of abt 1.3m USD since 2012.
+100% of given funds are going to the projects in Liberia as per our statues, about 0.2% are taken in Sweden for bank costs – covered by a separate donors.
 All efforts in Sweden are done on a pro-bono/volunteer basis.
-The key to cost efficient projects is our local partner(s) and that the villages benefitting will always contribute with land, material and work force.
+The key to cost efficient projects is our local partner(s) and especially that the villages benefitting will always contribute on a volunteer bases with land, material and large work force.

 We know that we can provide safe clean water at a cost of <$1 per person and year, build a new school <$5 per student/year, manage a teenage girl scholarship at $50/year, run a adult night school at $35/student/year and much more.